Start a blog? In this day and age? What the hell man?!?

-- Commercial versions – A free theme does not necessarily mean a good theme.
-If a developer is not making any money on a theme then there’s no point in a developer to continue working on a theme.
-This is why paying for your theme even if the theme like GeneratePress is mostly free.
+- Commercial versions - A free theme does not necessarily mean a good theme.
+If a developer is not making any money on a theme then there's no point in a developer to continue working on a theme.
+This is why paying for your theme even if a theme like GeneratePress is mostly free.
 It gives money to a developer which will motivate them to make even more updates and work with your theme.
-The only words of caution are to be leary about commercial developers who go through services like ThemeForest for their commercial distribution.
-Unless they have a script in their theme that does automatic updates they are prone to be hacked a lot faster because they won’t patch the holes in their software as fast as a theme developer which is going through WordPress.
+The only words of caution are to be leery about commercial developers who go through services like ThemeForest for their commercial distribution.
+Unless they have a script in their theme that does automatic updates they are prone to be hacked a lot faster because they won't patch the holes in their software as fast as a theme developer which is going through WordPress.

 A theme is a very crucial step towards setting up your blog and you don't want to change your theme mid-step.
 It messes with the search engines and it means having to re-do a lot of posts and details to accommodate a new theme.

 The wide world of plugins.

 There's a plugin for that - just about every WordPress forum you go onto.

-Plugins are what makes a WordPress site exceed its limitations of being just a plain blogging site and making it more interactive.
+Plugins are what make a WordPress site exceed its limitations of being just a plain blogging site and making it more interactive.
 Between the art galleries, we use such as FooBox, To tables, to background security programs such as Sucuri and Wordfence.
-Again, the same rules we pointed out for themes ALSO applies to plugins as well:
+Again, the same rules we pointed out for themes ALSO apply to plugins as well:

 - A plugin must be regularly updated in the event a security bug is posted that may affect the described plugin.
 Otherwise, your site could get hacked.